mrdrivingduck/repo-mirror-sync/README.md

 ## Usage

-For example, if you want to mirror your repositories from GitHub to GitLab, then you should first initialize two `PlatformUser` objects with your platform **username** and **token**:
+As an example, if you want to mirror your repositories from *GitHub* to *GitLab*, then you should first initialize two `PlatformUser` objects with your platform **username** and **token**:

 ```java
 PlatformUser githubUser = new PlatformUser("github.username", "github.token");
 PlatformUser gitlabUser = new PlatformUser("gitlab.username", "gitlab.token");
 ```

-Then, use the `PlatformUser` objects to initialize corresponding sub-class objects which extends from `AbstractOnlinePlatform`.
+Then, use `PlatformUser` objects to initialize corresponding sub-class objects which extends from `AbstractOnlinePlatform`.

 ```java
 Vertx vertx = Vertx.vertx();